USFWS/secas/_posts/2022-03-30-register-for-a-workshop-to-review-draft-Southeast-Blueprint-2022.md

 ---
+layout: post
-published: false
+published: true
+title: >-
+  Register for a workshop to review draft Southeast Blueprint 2022
+author: >-
+  Hilary Morris, User Support & Communications for the Southeast and South Atlantic Blueprints
+hero:
+  name: images/blueprint-workshop.jpg
+  alt: A group of conservation professionals investigating a map.
+  caption: Conservation professionals review a draft of the Conservation Blueprint at a workshop in the South Atlantic subregion.
+  headerClass: light-text
+  float: right
 ---
-We've reached an exciting milestone in the development of (https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html)[the new and improved 2022 version of the Southeast Conservation Blueprint]--it's workshop time! [secassoutheast.org/workshops](Check out the workshop page) to learn more and register.
+We've reached an exciting milestone in the development of <a href="https://secassoutheast.org/2021/07/30/Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.html">the new and improved 2022 version of the Southeast Conservation Blueprint</a>--it's workshop time! <a href="secassoutheast.org/workshops">Check out the workshop page</a> to learn more and register.

 SECAS is hosting a series of 16 workshops during the first 3 weeks of May to review draft Southeast Blueprint 2022.
 Each workshop is 1.5 hours and will be hosted via Zoom.
-The workshops will focus on either a group of states, or a subregion within the 15 states of the SECAS geography.
-You'll have the opportunity to provide detailed, spatially explicit feedback on the draft Blueprint by zooming into areas that you know and capturing places that are captured well, overprioritized, or underprioritized--as well as places that you just have questions about.
+The workshops will focus on either a group of states or a subregion within the 15 states of the SECAS geography.<!--more--> You'll have the opportunity to provide detailed, spatially explicit feedback on the draft Blueprint by zooming into areas that you know and capturing places that are represented well, overprioritized, or underprioritized--as well as places that you just have questions about.

 The input we gather will help ensure the Blueprint represents on-the-ground conditions and captures the priorities of the broader conservation community.
 It also helps us as staff prioritize future improvements.
 As a living plan, the Blueprint is always a work in progress, so it's great to know which "known issues" are most important to fix first!